 - Low-energy industrial equipment

-- Advanced battery storage management
+- Smart control of battery power storage

 Authorities may review: